 The Action Engineering team embraces an Agile mindset & Scrum practices in our work.

-How is it possible that the past six months feel like both a sprint and a marathon all once?
-Virtual working is here to stay for the foreseeable future, so as we lean into this way of working, there are some tips and tricks to avoid ‘Zoom Fatigue.’
+Virtual working is here to stay for many jobs, so as we lean into this way of working, there are some tips and tricks to avoid ‘Zoom Fatigue.’

 How often do you find yourself distracted by seeing your own face during a video call?
 Or just double-checking that your pile of laundry is off-camera?
 If the video system you’re using has the option, turn off the self-view option.
 Seeing your own face actually contributes to Zoom Fatigue.
 Try to keep a simple background to avoid distracting your coworkers as well.
 As much fun as it is to try to guess what exotic location you are ‘virtually traveling’ to, it can be distracting.